 So, returning to the original question of busyness and narrowing the scope.

 The parent problem seems to involve identifying whether a person is actually busy, or if they are feeling busy.
-Every new moment inherits the challenge of the parent problem, “am I really busy, or do I feel busy?”
+Every new moment inherits the challenge of this parent problem, “am I really busy, or do I feel busy?”

 I think this is what makes busyness and other psychological states with corresponding actions and rewards, so insidious.
 The threat can reassert itself at any moment provided the right trigger.